 December in the Dominican Republic

-December is the most popular month for travel to the Dominican Republic; not just because tourists are flocking to our island to spend the holidays in the tropical weather but also because droves of Dominican families from the U.S.A. come back to see their families for our biggest holiday of the year: Noche Buena.
+December is the most popular month for travel to the Dominican Republic; not just because tourists are flocking to our island to spend the holidays in the tropical weather but also because droves of Dominican families from the U.S.A. come back to see their families for our biggest holiday of the year: Noche Buena (explained further below).

 The second most popular month is April.
-This is due to Semana Santa.
-This religious week (usually the second week of April) is observed by the entire country and most Dominicans will go on vacation.
-In addition to locals going on vacation, many Americans have spring break during this time too and flock over to the island at the same time.
-This means hotels and tours sell out quickly, hotels/flights go up in price, and popular places will get more crowded.
+This is due to Semana Santa (Holy Week).
+This religious week (usually early April or the end of March) is observed by the entire country.
+That means most Dominicans will go on vacation.
+In addition to locals going on vacation, many Americans have spring break during this time and flock over to the island at the same time.
+This means hotels and tours sell out quickly, hotels/flights go up in price, and popular places will be extremely crowded.

 July & August in the Dominican Republic

-These are the next most popular months for travel to the Dominican Republic.
+These are the third most popular time to travel to the Dominican Republic.
 With schools in summer recess, hundreds of thousands of Dominican-American families will fly back to the island to reconnect with their country/families and/or enjoy a vacation.
 The same applies to teachers and other non-Dominican tourists/families around the world who visit the Dominican Republic for their summer breaks.

 October & September in the Dominican Republic

-While this is NOT the best time to go to the Dominican Republic due to the weather, it is certainly the cheapest.
+While this is NOT the best time to go to the Dominican Republic due the risks of hurricanes, it is certainly the cheapest.
 The kids are in school.
 American and European tourists are back to work in their countries.
 And hurricane season is peaking these two months.
 Thus, during this time you’ll find the cheapest flights and hotel deals throughout the country.
-But it’s also the riskiest time to travel in case of a hurricane
+But it’s also the riskiest time to travel in case of a hurricane.

 January, February & March in the Dominican Republic